 Step 1.
 In a large skillet cook bacon over medium high heat until crisp.
 Put bacon in slow cooker.

 Step 2.
 Salt and pepper the beef and add to the skillet and sear on each side for 5 minutes.(DO NOT TOUCH IT during 5 minutes) Transfer beef to the slow cooker.

 Step 3.
-Add carrots and onions to slow cooker and brown them in skillet for 5 minutes.
+Add carrots and onions to the skillet and brown them in the skillet for 5 minutes.
 Stir in 2 Tablespoons of flour and pour 1 cup of wine.
 Deglaze pan, scraping skillet to get all the brown bits on the pan.

 Step 4.
 Add veggies from skillet to slow cooker on top of beef.
 Top with mushrooms and garlic cloves.